pdscopes/slim-auth/README.md

     'cookie'      => 'X-Auth',
     // string - the identifier for the token in the payload 'payload'     => null,
-    // string - the name to store the token in the Slim container 'attribute'   => 'token',
+    // string - the name to store the token in the request attributes 'attribute'   => 'token',
     // object - an instance of a Psr\LoggerInterface
     'logger'      => null,